 The carnation's intense colours and romantic symbolism means this is a popular buttonhole flower at weddings, christenings and other special occasions.
 Some varieties are lightly fragrant, making it a cheerful addition to a bouquet.

 Colours and shapes

 The original birthplace of the carnation is on the coast of the Mediterranean.
-The popularity of the flower goes back many centuries; for example the Romans were already making wreathes and fresh eau de toilette out of carnations.
-The flower can also be regularly seen in religious paintings, as a symbol of the Virgin Mary and as a symbol for the suffering of Christ.
-The Latin name for the carnation is Dianthus, derived from Dios (God) and anthos (flower).
-That means that the carnation is a divine flower!
+The Latin name for the carnation is Dianthus, derived from Dios (God) and anthos (flower), making the carnation a divine flower.